We humans don’t really think about making simple movements, like walking. It’s just something we do, right?

 - The balls also show how forces act on joints to find what’s not right.

 - Your child will be videotaped while walking and possibly making other movements.

-- Additional sensors may be attached -- to measure how the child’s muscles get used, and how he puts pressure on different parts of his feet while moving.
+- Additional sensors may be attached -- to measure how the child’s muscles get used, and how they put pressure on different parts of their feet while moving.

 - These tests look at posture and how much energy your child uses to move.
 People with disorders use more energy.

-You and your child might be able to see a computer simulation of his movements on a monitor.
+You and your child might be able to see a computer simulation of their movements on a monitor.